varshaajio/wordpress/README.md

 # Charity Fund Collection
 ## Plugin name: Outreach Foundation

 This is a simple WordPress plugin designed for charity fundraising and campaign management.
-This project lets you run charity campaigns.
-You can collect donations too.
+You can collect donations.
 It works with offline or test donations.
 ### Payment options: Razorpay and PayPal Donate are supported.

 ## Features